 Eric and Betty Nesline, the Smith’s next door neighbors, enjoyed coming over to help at the farm each Christmas season and eventually planted their own field of Christmas trees.
 The Nesline’s established Mistletoe Farms where they are primarily growing different species of Cypress trees, while Holiday Acres grows Virginia Pines.
 Mistletoe Farm’s trees are sold through Holiday Acres, so while you may feel like you are visiting one large farm, it is in fact a joint partnership between two farms.

 These two farms were once part of a much larger tract of land that was owned by Betty Nesline’s father, Mr. Lee.
 When Betty was a child, the land was a dairy farm.
-You can see the original milking barn behind the tree shaking and baling area.
+You can see the original milking barn, which is nearly 100 years old, behind the tree shaking and baling area.
 The grain silo, aka The Leaning Tower of Manvel, predates Mr. Lee.
 It was built in 1905, and is the oldest remaining grain silo in Brazoria County.

 While Holiday Acres has seen many changes through the years, what has not changed is a desire by its owners to see families strengthened and to honor and glorify God for the most beautiful Christmas gift of all - Jesus.